Dr. Allison Land, Associate Professor

 May 12-15, 2016.
 Dr. Land presented a poster entitled, "Lentiviral Counteraction of Oncogenic APOBEC3 Proteins" at the Canadian Conference on HIV/AIDS Research (CAHR) in Winnipeg, Canada.

 April 18, 2016.
 Current Land Lab undergraduate students Jessica Hadler (URC grant recipient) and Jacob Rachuy (Minnesota State Foundation Grant Recipient) will be presenting their research at the MSU Mankato Undergraduate Research Symposium.
 The abstracts of participating students can be found [PDF] here (5 MiB).

 Feb.
 5, 2016.
 I did a follow-up interview with Ahren Backman about our risk for Zika here in Minnesota for the Mankato Hub. soundcloud.com/ahren-backman/mankato-hub-episode-13

 Jan.
 29, 2016.
-You can hear me talk at about Zika virus with Ahren Backman for Southern Minnesota News. southernminnesotanews.com/doctor-of-biology-explains-why-mosquitos-carrying-zika-virus-will-not-be-headed-to-minnesota/
+You can hear my talk about Zika virus with Ahren Backman for Southern Minnesota News:southernminnesotanews.com/doctor-of-biology-explains-why-mosquitos-carrying-zika-virus-will-not-be-headed-to-minnesota/

 You can find me on LinkedIn.